 What This Feels Like

 Face blindnessDifficulty recognizing, remembering, or distinguishing between faces doesn't always mean you can't recognize anyone - for many people, it means faces just don't "stick" in your memory the way they should.
 You might need several interactions across multiple days before someone's face finally imprints, and even then, you couldn't describe them to save your life.
 The features that make faces unique to others - the subtle valleys and contours - don't create the memorable impact they're supposed to.
+This might be related to differences in visual processingHow the brain interprets and makes sense of visual information or gestalt perceptionThe ability to perceive whole forms rather than just a collection of parts.

 Instead, you've become an expert at recognizing people through everything except their faces.
-Height, voice, walking style, clothing patterns, distinctive hairstyles, that pin they always wear - these become your landmarks for navigation.
+Height, voice, walking style, clothing preferences, distinctive hairstyles, that pin they always wear - these become your landmarks for navigation.
 You know exactly how tall your friends are, can identify someone by their laugh from across a room, and have accurately matched actors' voices across completely different character roles.
 But if someone dramatically changes their hair and clothing style at the same time, you might walk right past them.

 The social impact feels constantly frustrating.
 You know your life would be easier if you could effortlessly match names to faces at networking events or parties.
-There's a particular kind of anxiety when someone clearly recognizes you and starts chatting warmly while your brain frantically flips through its mental rolodexThe feeling of your brain searching through stored memories trying to find a match - usually coming up empty.
+There's a particular kind of anxiety when someone clearly recognizes you and starts chatting warmly while your brain frantically flips through its mental rolodex - usually coming up empty.
 You smile, nod, and hope they'll drop enough context clues before the conversation gets awkward.
+This adds another layer of exhaustion to maskingHiding autistic traits to appear more neurotypical in social situations in social situations.

 Why This Might Be Happening